LocalCoinSwap/substrate-utils/docs/examples/non-custodial-trades.md

 ## Non-custodial trades using the utility module
-First, setup the module and connect to the Kusama blockchain using the instructions in the basic-usage section.
+First, setup the module and connect to the blockchain using the instructions in the basic-usage section.

 You can now use the library to go through each step of the trading process.